Do you or your partner snore, making it difficult for one or even both of you to sleep properly?

 - Read online reviews carefully before deciding on which one to try.

-- Check if there’s a guaranteed money back trial period of at least 40 days.
+- Check if there’s a guaranteed money back trial period.

 - It’s important that it feels reasonably comfortable in your mouth.

 - If over the counter devices don’t work, you could talk to your dentist about making a custom mouthpiece.
 If you have other mouth related problems or a particularly small mouth you may want to discuss your case with your dentist or doctor first.
 Of course, this bespoke route will generally cost more.